tommccoy1/center_embedding_extrapolation/README.md

 This is the repository of materials for the paper "Infinite use of finite means?
 Evaluating the generalization of center embedding learned from an artificial grammar" by [R. Thomas McCoy](http://rtmccoy.com/), [Jennifer Culbertson](https://jennifer-culbertson.github.io/), [Paul Smolensky](https://www.microsoft.com/en-us/research/people/psmo/), and [Géraldine Legendre](https://cogsci.jhu.edu/directory/geraldine-legendre/).

+# Supplement

+The complete paper, including the supplementary materials as a set of appendices, can be found [here](http://rtmccoy.com/center_embedding_extrapolation_cogsci_2021_with_appendix.pdf).
+The supplementary materials include:
+- Results of all preregistered analyses
+- Analysis of individual participants
+- Thorough review of related work

 # Experiment code

 Our experiment was created using [jspsych](https://www.jspsych.org/), with help from [this template](https://github.com/djnavarro/blankex) by Danielle Navarro.
 The code for the experiment is in the directpry `experiment/`.
 You can try out a demo of the experiment [here](http://rtmccoy.com/center_embedding.html).